andrewfrongello/beach-water/README.md

 ## Project purpose
-This project is intended first and foremost as a personal project of mine to help learn the Python programming language and to achieve a better overall understaning of programming in general by finding real solutions to real problems.
+This project is intended first and foremost as a personal project of mine to help learn the Python programming language and to achieve a better understaning of programming in general by finding real solutions to real problems.

 This program will assist in the analysis of tidal data to find the tidal period (high, medium, or low tide) associated with sample collection times